 For soprano, there are currently four sizes.
 Size I is standard, and is the largest size that fits easily in most popular soprano saxes, such as models by Selmer Paris and Yamaha.
 Size 0 is slightly larger for larger belled sopranos (such as Yanagisawa and Eastman sopranos).
 Sizes 00 and 000 also available upon special request (contact me directly)-- these are even larger for curved and tipped bell sopranos.
 Some people prefer the effect of a bell ring that fits deeper, such as size II or III, regardless of what make/model instrument they play--it mostly comes down to personal taste.

 For tenor, I currently offer sizes 0, I, II, III, 0+, and I+.
 I designated size I as the "standard" size just because it is the size I originally settled on when I was first designing these, and I feel that it is generally a safe option for players who don't want to order every single size to try.
 If you want something that changes the sound as little as possible, but offers similar pitch correction and improved response, I recommend size 0.
 I am also currently experimenting with two sizes that lower the pitch even less-- 00 and 000.
-Players who are after a very small pitch correction with minimal change to the timbre, especially jazz players, should contact me directly for these sizes.
-I value input and feedback from all players, so feel free get in touch with me to give your thoughts and opinions.
+Players who are after a very small pitch correction with minimal change to the timbre, especially jazz players, should consider these sizes.
+I also value input and feedback from all players, so feel free to get in touch with me to give your thoughts and opinions.
 This can sometimes lead to the creation of new bell ring sizes!
+Bottom line-- I'm passionate about discovering and providing what each player wants from their saxophone!

 Players who often switch mouthpieces may find that their preferences in a bell ring are affected by their equipment.
 For instance, I prefer a size III alto bell ring when playing my classical setup, but when I switch to my jazz setup I notice that low B is less responsive.
 Switching to a size II brought low B back to life, and lately I'm gravitating more to size 0 with my jazz alto setup, and 00 for my jazz tenor setup.